Sisu E13TP: Cabin and armour

 Armoured cabin used on E13TP and E15TP.

 The cabin contains seating for driver and one passenger.
 Mine, ballistic and NBC protections are optional; the mine and ballistic protection can be also mounted afterwards.
 Cabin and engine mine protection is installed on the chassis under the cabin and on the floor in accordance with STANAG 4569 levels 3a and 3b against anti-tank mine blasts up to 6 kg.
 Armoured steel doors provide STANAG 4569 level 1 ballistic protection; levels 2 and 3 are reached with optional composite doors.
 The cabin is produced from Ruukki Ramor steel and fitted with pressurised NBC protection system.

 Chassis

 The chassis is mine-protected; the pneumatic, electric and fuel systems are placed in protected areas, for example behind the cabin.
 The frame is designed to withstand high torsional stress.

 Superstructures

 The modular design enables a wide variety of superstructures and applications, such as hook loader and radar or launcher carrier.
 An application with NASAMS air defence system was introduced in Norway in June 2010.
 A firefighting and rescue vehicle with a decouplable 10-ton extinguishing container was presented in 2012.
-The E15TP is fitted with 26-metre MLC70 Leguan bridge and launching system produced by the German company KMW.
+The E15TP is fitted with 26-metre MLC70 Leguan armored rapid bridge and launching system produced by the German company KMW.